-Principles of Consolidation-The condensed consolidated financial statements include the accounts of the Company and AtriCure Europe B.V., the Company's wholly owned subsidiary incorporated in the Netherlands.
+Principles of Consolidation-The condensed consolidated financial statements include the accounts of the Company and AtriCure Europe B.V.
 Intercompany accounts and transactions are eliminated.

 Revenue Recognition-Revenues are generated primarily from the sale of the Company's disposable surgical products.
-Pursuant to the Company's standard terms of sales, revenue is recognized when title to the goods and risk of loss transfers to customers and there are no remaining obligations that will affect the customer's final acceptance of the sale.
+Pursuant to the Company's standard terms of sale, revenues are recognized when title to the goods and risk of loss transfers to customers and there are no remaining obligations that will affect the customers' final acceptance of the sale.
 Generally, the Company's standard terms of sale define the transfer of title and risk of loss to occur upon shipment to the respective customer.
 The Company maintains no post-shipping obligations to the recipients of the products.
 No installation, calibration or testing of this equipment is performed by the Company subsequent to shipment to the customer in order to render it operational.
-Product revenue includes shipping revenue of approximately \$73,000 and \$44,000 for the first three months of 2007 and 2006, respectively.
+Product revenue includes shipping revenues of approximately \$100,000 and \$61,000 for the three months ended June 30, 2007 and 2006, respectively and \$173,000 and \$105,000 for the six months ended June 30, 2007 and 2006.
 Cost of freight is included in cost of goods sold.
-Sales taxes collected from customers and remitted to governmental authorities are excluded from product revenue.
+Sales taxes collected from customers and remitted to governmental authorities are excluded from product revenues.
 The Company sells its products through a direct and indirect sales force and through AtriCure Europe B.V.
-Terms of sale are consistent for both end-users and distributors, with terms generally not exceeding 120 days.
+Terms of sale are generally consistent for both end-users and distributors and payment terms are generally net 30 days.
 Customers generally have no right of return.